When Workloads Are in the Wrong Place

 1. Create a cloud framework.
 Build a map of your existing private/public cloud environment.
 Include all the workloads you know about and can discover with cloud visibility tools, where they currently run, their performance requirements, any service-level agreements (SLAs) in place to support them, and alternative potential cloud placement options.
 Add an inventory of all the different cloud services you use, how you connect to them, if and how they connect to each other, and the departments that use each service.
 Document all the cloud skillsets available in the organization.
 This framework creates a foundation for managing cloud assets going forward.

-For example, Nutanix Cloud Clusters (NC2) is a cloud-agnostic toolset that eases hybrid multicloud integration issues.
+2. Identify integration needs.
+With a bird's-eye view of the whole cloud environment, specify how individual clouds currently share data or are likely to do so in the future.
+What integration tools and technologies do you need to connect applications, systems, data repositories, and IT environments and enable the real-time exchange of data and processes?
+For example, Nutanix Cloud Clusters (NC2) allow on-premises IT environments to be replicated and run in cloud services, enabling hybrid multicloud integration.
 It replicates the Nutanix cloud platform enterprises use to build and manage their on-premises private clouds in public cloud environments.
 Natively integrated with public cloud providers, NC2 hides the differences and complexities of these platforms from IT operators using an abstraction layer that makes mixed Nutanix private clouds and public clouds appear as a consistent single environment.
 In this way, it enables application mobility across clouds without retooling, code changes or new skill sets, helping minimize cost and risk.
 It also enables consistent cloud management, security policy setting and enforcement, and cost optimization across the mixed hybrid multicloud using complementary applications that work on top of NC2.

 3. Establish a platform-agnostic cloud-deployment automation strategy.
 Identify where most time is spent and what most needs automation.
 If plans call for using a wide variety of cloud services, it can be beneficial to create standardized rules for deploying different cloud environments that easily translate into automated configuration rules.